PairUni: Pairwise Training for Unified Multimodal Language Models: Method

 For each paired datapoint $p$, we generate a set of trajectories $\{\tau^{(u)}_{p,k}\}_{k=1}^{K_u}$ for the understanding side, and $\{\tau^{(g)}_{p,k}\}_{k=1}^{K_g}$ for the generation side.
 These trajectories are grouped by task type and prompt to compute group-relative advantages.
 Specifically, we calculate $\widehat A^{(u)}_t$ and $\widehat A^{(g)}_t$ as the normalized reward within the respective task-type group, using GRPO's group-based normalization.

 The pairwise GRPO objective is then defined as:

-This formulation ensures that policy gradients from understanding and generation are derived from semantically related training examples, even though multiple trajectories may be sampled per side.
+This formulation ensures that policy gradients from understanding and generation are derived from semantically related training examples, even when multiple trajectories are sampled per side.
 This pairing encourages more consistent policy updates across tasks.

-\textbf{(3) Pair-GPRO: similarity-weighted advantage.} To further align training strength with semantic similarity, we introduce a pair-level similarity score $s_p \in [0, 1]$ for each data pair $p$, computed via a pretrained image encoder.
+\textbf{(3) PairGRPO: similarity-weighted advantage.} This design is motivated by an empirical observation: when understanding and generation data are semantically aligned, the cosine similarity between their gradients increases (see Figure~\ref{fig:intro} in Appendix~\ref{app:gradient_analysis}).
+Higher gradient agreement correlates with better unified performance, suggesting that weighting updates by semantic alignment can reduce task interference.
+To further align training strength with semantic similarity, we introduce a pair-level similarity score $s_p \in [0, 1]$ for each data pair $p$, computed via a pretrained image encoder.
 Based on this, we assign a pair weight $w_p$:

 and apply this weight to all advantages computed from trajectories originating from the pair: